Vieira reunion felt really weird - Henry

 Henry and Vieira shared a long embrace before kick-off in Monaco but the latter played down the meeting, saying: "We both just wished each other luck, that's all."

-Monaco has failed to win any of its first 10 home games in a Ligue 1 season for the first time in the history of the club after the stalemate against 10-man Nice, who had Ihsan Sacko sent off.
+Monaco have failed to win any of their first 10 home games in a Ligue 1 season for the first time in the history of the club following the stalemate against 10-man Nice, who had Ihsan Sacko sent off.

 Benoit Badiashile Mukinayi headed in a 50th-minute equaliser to cancel out the opening goal scored by Nice's Allan Saint-Maximin.